 Step 5: Create a systemd Unit file

-In order to run Tomcat as a service, we will need to create a new system file.
-To do this we will be using the nano text editor to create the file tomcat.service in the /etc/systemd/system/ location.
+We must create a new system file to run Tomcat as a service.
+To do this, we will use the nano text editor to create the file tomcat.service in the /etc/systemd/system/ location.

 sudo nano /etc/systemd/system/tomcat.service